-Located in a miniature “valley within the valley” this site typifies the fruit express that the Stags’ Leap District is so well known for, where slightly cooler portions of the vineyard provide exuberant fresh fruit character and warmer sections of the vineyard provide richness, depth and silky smooth, yet concentrated tannins.
-Learn more about our vineyard’s layout with our Stags Leap District Vineyards Map
+Located in a miniature “valley within the valley” these four sites typify the fruit expression that the Stags Leap District is so well known for, where slightly cooler portions of the vineyard provide exuberant fresh fruit character and warmer sections of the vineyard provide richness, depth and silky smooth, yet concentrated tannins.
+Learn more about our Stags Leap District Estate vineyard’s layout with our Stags Leap District Vineyards Map

 Named for our vineyard situated at the northern most part of the district, this 6.9-acre vineyard sits at the corner of Silverado Trail and Yountville Cross.
 This vineyard is our first to escape the morning fog and sees the most direct sun.
 We manage these vines with careful pruning to ensure a fuller leaf canopy to create shade for the clusters allowing for evening ripening and bold rich wines brimming with dark berry and baking spice.

 Ask Winemaker Josh Widaman his favorite vineyard to work with and he’ll likely tell you Circle Hill.
 Just a mile north of the winery, Circle Hill is a distinctively planted parcel that winds in single row vines around a hill, like the shell of a nautilus.
 Each block is night harvested separately and blended before bottling.
 Cabernets from this vineyard are bold, intense, and age worthy.
 Marked by dark cherry, mocha, and baking spice on the palate with a long brooding finish.